Kimitsuna-Goblin/GGD/README.md

 #### Description

-This class is for horizontal-vertical gradational distribution models.
-In this package,
-this class has the most degrees of freedom and can represent the most complex distributions.
+The horizontal-tovertical gradational distribution has the most degrees of freedom in this package and can represent the most complex distributions.

-When tracing quantiles with the cumulative density function, you can trace from 5 to 8 quantiles.
+This model can trace 5 to 8 quantiles with the cumulative density function.
-For example, the quantile points at $p = 0.1, 0.25, 0.4, 0.5, 0.6, 0.75, 0.9$
-can be traced.
+For example, quantiles of $p = 0.1, 0.25, 0.4, 0.5, 0.6, 0.75, 0.9$ can be traced.

-More than 8 quantiles cannot be traced with this package.
+More than 8 quantiles cannot be traced with any models in this package.
 If you have more than 8 quantiles, make a frequency distribution and try ggd.nls.freq instead.